cosmos/sdk-tutorials/ida-customizations/ida-course/LPs/week-3/index.md

 <HighlightBox type="info">

-This are **recordings** of the live sessions _Introduction to CosmJS_ with Noam Cohen and _Introduction to IBC_ with Thomas Dekeyser, Developer Relations Engineer for IBC:
+Here you can find **recordings** of the live sessions _Introduction to CosmJS_ with Noam Cohen and _Introduction to IBC_ with Thomas Dekeyser, Developer Relations Engineer for IBC:

 * _Introduction to CosmJS_ with Noam Cohen: